 How Do I Get My First Issue?

-First, I should be clear that a subscription to Tree Rings isn’t for everyone.
+First, despite everything mentioned up to this point, I should be clear that a subscription to Tree Rings isn’t for everyone.

 It’s not a pick of the day kind of newsletter.
 It’s not going to get you all excited about “The Next Microsoft of China” or some mysterious sounding “Little-Known Market Glitch That Turns Value Investors Into Millionaires in 3 Clicks”.